- Mental Health»

 It doesn't matter whether the alcoholic you love is your husband, wife, boyfriend, girlfriend, brother, sister, parent or child.
 It can be very painful to watch someone destroy their life because of their addiction to alcohol or drugs.
 As they have gone deeper into their addiction, you may have tried everything you could think of in order to "fix" them.
 Unfortunately, it is impossible to fix someone who does not want to be fixed.

 From the time I was a young child, I have been aware of heavy drinkers in my family.
 Once I reached adulthood, it became obvious that alcohol abuse was a common thread among my relatives.
-Although I believed that I was doing a great job managing on my own, I was constantly frustrated by the antics of the alcoholics in my life.
+Although I believed that I was doing a great job managing life on my own, I was constantly frustrated by the antics of the alcoholics in my life.
 I didn't realize how hard this constant sense of frustration was on me.

 Daily Readings to Help You Deal With the Stress in Your Life